 Fred is living in the Paris Metro system.
 He is blackmailing Helena, whose safe he has robbed.
 Fred has various 'friends' all living in this sureal setting.
 The Roller is a rollerskating ...
 See full summary »

 Enzo and Jacques have known each other for a long time.
 Their friendship started in their childhood days in the Mediterranean.
 They were not real friends in these days, but there was something they both loved and used to do the whole day long: diving.
 One day Jacques' father, who was a diver too, died in the Mediterranean sea.
 After that incident Enzo and Jacques lost contact.
-After several years, Enzo and Jacques had grown up, Johanna, a young clerk in a security office, has to go to Peru.
-There she meets Jacques who works for a group of scientists.
-He dives for some minutes into ice-cold water and the scientists monitor his physical state that is more like a dolphin's than a human's.
+After several years, Enzo and Jacques had grown up, Johanna, a young clerk in an insurance office, has to go to Peru.
+There she meets Jacques who is being studied by a group of scientists.
+He dives for some minutes into ice-cold water and the scientists monitor his physical state that is more like a dolphin than human.
 Johanna can not believe what she sees and gets very interested in Jacques but she's unable to get acquainted with him.
-Some weeks later, back in her office, she notices a championship for divers that is supposed to take place in Taormina, Italy.
-In order to see Jacques again she makes up a story so the ...
+Some weeks later back in her office, she finds out that Jacques will be competing in a diving championship that takes place in Taormina, Sicily.
+In order to see Jacques again she ...
 Written by

 Reiner Rosin <firstname.lastname@example.org>

 Although the story is fiction, it is inspired by the lives of divers Jacques Mayol and Enzo Maiorca.
 See more »

 When Jacques jumps into the sea the night after the competition, it's clearly dark.
 Later one, when playing with a dolphin underwater, it's clearly bright outside, and then dark again when he's seen from outside the water again.
 See more »

 Talk to me some more